fuhengwu2021/distributedai/chapter7-request-level-routing-and-sglang/chapter7.md

 Test an embedding model:

 > **Note:** Embedding models are different from language models.
 To serve an embedding model, you must launch the server with the `--is-embedding` flag.
+Some embedding models may also require `--trust-remote-code`.
 For example, to use `Qwen/Qwen3-Embedding-0.6B`:

 ```bash
 export SGLANG_MODEL="Qwen/Qwen3-Embedding-0.6B"